Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/selecting.rst

 Selects all objects which share a common data-block with the active object.
+*Select linked* uses the active object as a basis to select all others.

 Options
 ^^^^^^^

-:menuselection:`Select --> Linked` in *Object Mode* uses the active object as a basis to select all others.

-Available options are:

 Object Data
    Selects every object that is linked to the same Object Data, i.e.